-- (1) If it can be assured that the Generating Facility will not export power, RPU's Distribution System does not need to be studied for load-carrying capability or Generating Facility power flow effects on RPU voltage regulators as the Generating Facility will simply be reducing Customer's load on RPU's Distribution System. - (2) Permits use of reverse-power relaying at the PCC as positive anti-islanding protection.
+- (1) If it can be assured that the Generating Facility will not export power, RPU's Distribution System does not need to be studied for load-carrying capability or Generating Facility power flow effects on RPU voltage regulators as the Generating Facility will simply be reducing Customer's load on RPU's Distribution System. - (2) Permits use of reverse-power relaying at the PCC as positive anti-Islanding protection.

-c.
+Adopted by Board of Public Utilities: June 3, 2011 Approved by City Council: June 21, 2011 Effective c.
 Screen 3: Is the Interconnection Equipment Certified for the Application or does the Interconnection Equipment have Interim RPU Approval?

 - If No, the Generating Facility does not qualify for Simplified Interconnection.

-Perform Supplemental Review. - If Yes, continue to next screen.
+Perform Supplemental Review.

+- If Yes, continue to next screen.

 If the Generating Facility has been Certified or previously approved by RPU, RPU does not need to repeat its review and/or test of the Generating Facility's Protective Functions scheme.
-Site Commissioning Testing may still be required to ensure that the system is connected properly and that the protective functions are working properly.
+Site Commissioning Testing may still be required to ensure that the system is connected properly and that the Protective Functions are working properly.